Coaching & Psychotherapy - With Julie Hay MPhil, MSc, PG Dipl Mgt

 She also holds a Certificate in Psychotraumatology from the European Society for Traumatic Stress Studies, and was for some time a volunteer psychotherapist in high security male prisons in the UK.

 She is a Certified Transactional Analyst (Psychotherapy) with an MSc in TA Psychotherapy.
-As a Teaching & Supervising Transactional Analyst in the fields of application of Organisational, Psychotherapy & Educational, Julie is internationally endorsed to provide training and supervision to those seeking international TA accreditation.
+As a Teaching & Supervising Transactional Analyst in the fields of application of Counsellin, Organisational, Psychotherapy & Educational, Julie is internationally endorsed to provide training and supervision, and to be an official 'sponsor' to those seeking international TA accreditation.

 She is also an internationally Licensed Neuro-Linguistic Programming Trainer.